 It is highly unlikely you need to take the MBLEx after passing the NCETMB or NCETM.

 I have talked to many concerned massage therapists who have let their NCBTMB certification expire and are in a situation (moving or jumping back into the massage profession) where they need to show a state massage board proof of passing a board-approved exam.

 State boards are not looking for a current NCBTMB certification; they are looking for proof that you passed a board-approved exam.

 If you previously passed the NCETM or NCETMB, contact the NCBTMB and have them forward your old exam scores to the state where you are obtaining a license.
 They will require you to fill out a form and pay a small fee (approximately $30) to forward your scores to the state board where you are seeking a license.

 I don’t see my question here.

-I’d be happy to answer any questions you may still have about massage exams, licensing or technical issues.
+I’d be happy to answer any questions you may still have about massage exams or state licensing.

 Send me an email at email@example.com or give me a call/text at (319) 560-4143.